Indigo Airlines (American airline): History

 It was the first airline to allow individual travelers to reserve and purchase a single seat on a traditional corporate or business jet, which then flew a "scheduled" flight like a traditional airline.
 Prior to Indigo the only business-jet service available to consumers consisted of jet ownership or charter, both expensive alternatives to regular airline travel.
 The company was the originator of two new categories of corporate jet air travel service: per seat, high frequency and the public or commercial corporate jet.

 Indigo priced its service between its first city pair Chicago and New York City close to a so-called unrestricted coach class fare.
 The venture was backed by the American Express Corporation, which owned approximately 12% of Indigo's capital structure.
 Former American Express CEO Harvey Golub, now Chairman of Sentient Jet, led the Indigo investment and marketing agreement.
+According to its timetable, in 2001 Indigo was operating four roundtrip flights every weekday nonstop between Chicago Midway Airport (MDW) and Teterboro Airport (TEB) near New York City with Dassault Falcon 20 business jets.

 Indigo's inventory was marketed and sold through American Express' Travel Related Services group and through its Platinum Card program.
 Indigo was the first business jet airline to list its seat inventory in the computer reservations systems Sabre and Apollo, using the carrier code "I9".
 The Indigo project was also supported by management consultants McKinsey & Company, and was advised by corporate identity firm Interbrand (an Omnicom company), public accountants and business advisors Arthur Anderson, public relations firm The Dilenschneider Group and investment bank and financial advisory firm Merrill Lynch & Company.